soficis/Slowverb/README.md

 Slowverb uses [FFmpeg](https://ffmpeg.org) compiled to WebAssembly via `@ffmpeg/ffmpeg`.
 FFmpeg is licensed under [LGPL 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 No modifications were made to the FFmpeg source code.

-### PhaseLimiter Integration (Experimental)
+### PhaseLimiter Integration

-Slowverb is adding a PhaseLimiter-style mastering path (decode PCM → master → encode) as an optional higher-quality mastering mode.
-The final target is the MIT-licensed [PhaseLimiter](https://github.com/ai-mastering/phaselimiter) engine.
+Slowverb features a custom WebAssembly port of the **PhaseLimiter** engine (originally by [Shin Fukuse](https://github.com/ai-mastering/phaselimiter)).
+This powers the **Lite** and **Pro** mastering qualities, providing transparent peak limiting and loudness maximization directly in the browser.

+The integration replaces the original Intel IPP dependencies with standard C++ and custom FFT implementations to ensure cross-platform compatibility.

 ```
 PhaseLimiter - MIT License